moliver28/research-handbook/content/handbook/company/okrs/_index.md

 There is additional information on:

-1. What OKRs are, and general guidance on how to forumlate them, please see [the general OKRs page](okrs-basics.md).
+1. What OKRs are, and general guidance on how to forumlate them, on [the general OKRs page](okrs-basics.md).
-1. How to enter and organize OKRs in GitLab, please see [the OKRs in GitLab page](okrs-in-gitlab.md).
+1. How to enter and organize OKRs in GitLab, on [the OKRs in GitLab page](okrs-in-gitlab.md).

 ## Overview